dgbrt-io/dagobert-old/README.md

 Dagobert is a algorithmic trading engine for the J2EE platform.
 It comes without any decision-making algorithms, because I don't want to publish mine, as you might see.
 It is currently only implemented for BTC and the MtGox API V2 (https://en.bitcoin.it/wiki/MtGox/API/HTTP/v2), but there are also others planned.

-This project is part of my thesis for my Bachelor in Business Information Systems at the University of Applied Sciences, Karlsruhe.
+This project is part of my future thesis for my Bachelor in Business Information Systems at the University of Applied Sciences, Karlsruhe.

 Why "Dagobert"?
 =========================